f5devcentral/f5-automation-labs/docs/class1/module2/lab3.rst

    ..
 NOTE:: We are using self signed certificates in the lab so an SSL
       warning will be shown.

    ..
-WARNING:: When you open this page you may continue to keep the Maintenance
+IMPORTANT:: RFC2616 (HTTP/1.1) allows for a TCP session to stay open.
+      Had we not included "noserver Cache-Control no-cache *Connection Close*" in the iRule the following would have happened.

+      When you would have refreshed the page, the maintenance page would still appear.
-      Page from the previous Task.
-This occurs because of two reasons:
+      This would have occured because of two reasons:

       #.
 Chrome keeps HTTP connections open in the background to improve network
          performance